EU Energy Commissioner discusses gas price cap with Norway | Headlines

 EU Energy Commissioner discusses gas price cap with Norway

-European Union Energy Commissioner Kadri Simson said on Thursday it had informed Norwegian officials about planned "emergency measures" to address high energy prices, including a price cap on natural gas.
+European Union Energy Commissioner Kadri Simson said on Thursday she had informed Norwegian officials about planned "emergency measures" to address high energy prices, including a price cap on natural gas.

 Speaking at a joint conference with Norway's Oil and Energy Minister Terje Aasland, she also said the Commission planned to establish a platform for joint gas purchases that could cover up to 15% of the EU's gas storage capacity.